vedovelli/curotec-laravel-vue-challenge/scripts/PRD.md

 **Key Patterns:**

 - Composition API exclusively with TypeScript for type safety
-- Pinia for state management with const functions and descriptive naming
+- Vue 3 Composition API for reactive state management with const functions and descriptive naming
 - Component composition for reusability with accessibility features
 - TailwindCSS exclusively for styling (no CSS or `<style>` tags)
 - Descriptive function naming with "handle" prefix for event handlers